Junk Food Syndrome?

 ‘Junk food’ is a term used by the media to refer to food which is:

-- High in sugar, salt, some fats and refined carbohydrates (like white bread and chips)
+- High in sugar, salt, food additives/preservatives, some fats and refined carbohydrates (like white bread, chips, pizza and donuts)

 - Low in nutrients that are good for our health - like the fibre, vitamins and minerals in fruit and vegetables